 Let’s assume that the qualitative analysis based on the checklist in Table 4.1 suggests that in the case of Theme Parks, value is maximized through a non-equity revenue sharing strategic alliance, in which BB co-brands and co-promotes with a theme park company, and helps in their expansion plans by lending them its real estate selection capabilities.
 You should consider at least two candidates, so that you have a back-up alternative and a reservation price for your negotiations with the first alternative.

 From this analysis we would conclude that if we enter Theme Parks with an external partner it would be through a non-equity alliance.
-In the next chapter we compare this alternative to organic growth.
+In the next section we compare this alternative to organic growth.

+<APPLICATION ENDS>